All-on-6 Dental Implants in Brooklyn, NY

 It is possible to restore entire arches using techniques such as All-on-Four dental implants.
 But full mouth dental implants use six or more optimally located implants.
 This will provide greater support and stability.

 Full dental implants are a more traditional form of implant treatment.
 We cover your new teeth after surgery.
 They are left to heal undisturbed for several months.
 It is a tried and tested surgical procedure that provides a predictable treatment outcome.

 Why Choose Full Mouth Dental Implants?

 Who Is Suitable for Full Dental Implants?

 Your jaw bone must provide enough support for a full new set of teeth.
 People who lost teeth years ago, who have active periodontal disease, or had periodontal disease in the past are more likely to have lost a significant amount of jawbone.

 Advanced periodontal disease can destroy the bone around natural teeth.
 Periodontal disease is a common cause of tooth loss.

 Dr. Umanoff must consider several other factors before suggesting this treatment.
 One issue to discuss is the thickness of the final prosthesis.
 If bone loss is significant, the prosthesis may be thicker than expected.
 This might not feel as natural as anticipated.
 People who have a full mouth of new teeth may have difficulty recognizing excessive biting forces.
-This is due to lack of sensation.
+This is due to a lack of sensation.
 Biting hard on dental implants could increase the risk of failure by putting them under excessive stress.